• Skip to primary navigation

 • After opening the lid, pour the evaporated milk.

-making rasmalai in instant pot
+adding evaporated milk and making rasmalai in instant pot.

 • Add the saffron strands, cardamom and pistachios.